devsecops-workshop/workshop-guide/content/14-advanced-pipeline/_index.md

   workspaces:
     - name: workspace
 ```

-Lets see what has changed in the Pipeline:
+- Click **Create**

+As you can see in the Pipeline visualization the flow is now a bit different.
+Lets see what has changed:

 - the image which was built through the **build task** will be pushed in a new **ImageStreamTag** called `dev`
 - if the image passes the ACS checks, the image will be pushed to the **ImageStreamTag** called `latest` and the `dev` tag will be removed